justary27/justary27/README.md

 ### Aryan Ranjan
 ###### _**Codiyin' reality, IITR '24**_
 Hi!
 I’m **Aryan Ranjan** (often going by the alias justary27), an eighteen year old _sophomore_, pursuing BTech in Chemical Engineering at IITR.
 Am deeply interested in all fields of coding.
 Have currently tried web, app & game development.
 Wanting to learn more about the fields of DL, ML & blockchain.
+I also like to do UI design!
 Currently aspiring to crack GSoC ‘22.

 </br></br>
 <div align=right>